KDE Connect – Access Files And Notifications From Android Devices

 In the next window, check the box “KDE Connect” and tap on “Ok” to grant permission to access the notifications.

 That’s it.
 We have paired our Android device with Linux desktop and enabled the notifications.
-Similarly, you can add as many as devices you want to manage using KDE connect.
+Similarly, you can add as many as devices you want to manage them all using KDE connect.
 From now on, you will see all your smartphone’s notifications in your Linux desktop.

 To pair a new device, open KDE Connect app from your Android device, and tap on the three horizontal bars in the dashboard and choose “Pair new device” option.